Jared Madere: Artistic practice

-Madere's works have been exhibited internationally at various institutions and galleries, including the Whitney Museum of American Art, Le Magasin - Centre National d'ArtContemporain, La Panacée, Liberty (department store) London, The Istanbul Biennial, Armada Milano, David Lewis Gallery, Bortolami, and The Watermill Center.
+Madere's works have been exhibited internationally at various institutions and galleries, including the Whitney Museum of American Art, David Lewis Gallery, Bortolami, and The Watermill Center.

-Curatorial Practice
+Curatorial practice

-After moving to Brooklyn, New York, he opened the Bed-Stuy Love Affair gallery in 2013, where he exhibited the work of many of his contemporaries, including Bradley Kronz, Valerie Keane, Darja Bajagić, Rochelle Goldberg, Win McCarthy, Ben Schumacher, Sam Anderson, Veit Laurent Kurz, Joseph Geagan, Olga Balema, Jessi Reaves, and Jake Cruzen.
+After moving to Brooklyn, New York, he opened the Bed-Stuy Love Affair gallery in 2013-2016, where he exhibited the work of many of his contemporaries, including Bradley Kronz, Jessi Reaves, and Jake Cruzen.

 In 2014, the gallery became a mobile exhibition venue when it moved into a 30-foot truck complete with wrought iron gates armoring all of the vehicle windows, pink marble floors, and a flatscreen television with surround sound system, which played Tekken during exhibition openings.

 In mid-2017, Madere opened the hybrid digital and traditional exhibition venue Mother Culture Los Angeles with artist Jake Cruzen and curator Milo Conroy.